pip-services/pip-services-docs/content/en/python/grpc/clients/grpc_client.md

 #### _add_paging_params
-AddPagingParams method are adds paging parameters (skip, take, total) to invocation parameter map.
+AddPagingParams method adds paging parameters (skip, take, total) to the invocation parameter map.

 > _add_filter_params(params: Any, paging: Any): Any